zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 "Yes," said Harry.
 "The thing is -- the thing is, I don't know how to--" "How to get onto the platform?" she said kindly, and Harry nodded.
 "Not to worry," she said.
-"All you have to do is walk straight at thebarrier between platforms nine and ten.
+"All you have to do is walk straight at the barrier between platforms nine and ten.
 Don't stop and don't be scared you'll crash into it, that's very important.
 Best do it at a bit of a run if you're nervous.
 Go on, go now before Ron."

 "Er -- okay," said Harry.